-The Plan Administrator has evaluated subsequent events through November 6, 2023, which is the date these financial statements were available to be issued.
-Except for the events disclosed in Note 1 and 5, no other events have occurred subsequent to the date of the statement of net assets available for benefits and through the date the financial statements were available to be issued, that would require additional adjustment to, or disclosure in, the financial statements.
+The Plan Administrator has evaluated subsequent events through November 1, 2024, which is the date these financial statements were available to be issued.
+No events have occurred subsequent to the date of the statement of net assets available for benefits and through the date the financial statements were available to be issued, that would require additional adjustment to, or disclosure in, the financial statements.